hypothesis/client/docs/developing.md

 <script async src="http://localhost:5000/embed.js"></script>
 ```

-To the page's HTML.
+to the page's HTML.
 Note that this will only work in pages served via plain
 HTTP.
 If you want to test out the client on pages served via HTTPS then building
 the client into a browser extension is the easiest option.